Why we are

 building this.

-A founder's letter from Marc van der Chijs, Co-founder & Chief Strategy Officer.
+A founder's letter from Marc van der Chijs, Co-founder & Chief Operating Officer.

 Then I lost two friends to cancer.
 That changed a lot for me, because something abstract suddenly became personal very fast.

-Together with Sean Clark — my business partner for almost a decade, co-founder of Nasdaq-listed Hut 8 and a TSX-listed ETF — we founded Helixion Therapeutics in Vancouver.
-Sean is a builder.
-He is not a career academic, but someone with deep technical ability who can take a complex problem and ship a working solution.
+Sean Clark and I co-founded Helixion Therapeutics in Vancouver to attack that problem head-on.
+Sean has been my business partner for almost a decade.
+He's the co-founder of Nasdaq-listed Hut 8 and a TSX-listed ETF.
+He is a builder.
+Not a career academic, but someone with deep technical ability who can take a complex problem and ship a working solution.
 We complement each other well.

 The vision